 Paired with a cloud data warehouse like Azure SQL Data Warehouse also ensures your business can store and process your big data for analysis faster and at scale, enhancing your BI capabilities and help you prepare your organisation for a modern cloud data platform.

-Over-reliance on IT team for data queries
+#2 - There is over-reliance on your IT team for data queries